-If a boiler is still clearly showing that it's using power (this is most obvious on electrical ones, since they may have power gauges or digital displays), it's clear that the problem isn’t a lack of fuel.
+If a boiler is still clearly showing that it's using power but still not working (this is most obvious on electrical ones, since they may have power gauges or digital displays), it's clear that the problem isn’t a lack of fuel.
 In these cases, simply restarting the boiler or re-connecting it to the electricity/gas mains won't be enough, since the issue is still in there somewhere.

 Here are some of the most common: make sure you follow them as closely as possible if they apply to your boiler.